 Stacie turned and walked to the case where she kept exquisitely formed quartz crystals—smoky, amethyst, colorless—under glass to protect them from damage as well as from too much handling.

 She went back to Ben and held it out to him.
-Startled, he reached for it and she laid it in his hand.
+Startled, he reached for it, and she laid it in his hand.
 Stacie saw Colin’s puzzled look as she turned back toward Cruz.

-“The tarot, the runes, simply give people a way to acknowledge what they already know.
+“The tarot, the runes, they simply give people a way to acknowledge what they already know.
 That it’s time to change jobs.
 That their boyfriend is no good for them.”
 From the corner of her eye, she saw Ben watching her, listening to her.
 She saw his thumb stroking the crystal.

 “Just because I sell these things doesn’t mean I’m a healer.
 Nor does it mean I endorse them as a method of healing.
 In fact, I always tell people—like your Mrs. Byers—to see a health professional if they have health concerns.”

 “But you let your employee continue to tell customers something different,” said Cruz doggedly.